HeyNinety/GRABBER-godot-4-2d-top-down-item-interaction/.github/README.md

 ## Details
-Made with Godot v4.1.3 stable
+Made with Godot v4.1.3 stable.

 For license information see [LICENSE](LICENSE) file.